mecemis/GringottsBank/README.md

 ### Infrastructure

-This layer contains classes for accessing external resources such as file systems, web services, smtp, and so on.
+This layer contains classes for accessing external resources such as Context and repositories.
 These classes should be based on interfaces defined within the application layer.

 ## Build and Test
 ### Docker Container